DeekshaSudini/marist-mscs621-deekshasudini/README.md

 In the terminal navigate to the folder where you have your project folder

-1. Create a docker file using nano dockerfile command
+1. Create a docker file using "nano dockerfile" command
-2. Create a docker-compose.yml file nano docker-compose.yml command
+2. Create a docker-compose.yml file "nano docker-compose.yml" command
 3. Make sure with the indentation.
 4. Make sure that you have .env in your folder
 5. Run sudo docker-compose up